cloud-native-toolkit/mq-qm01/README.md

 ## Enable Native HA

-If you want to enable the queuemanager to use native high avaibility capability, we need to set the `ha` flag to `true` in `Values.yaml`.
+If you want to enable the queuemanager to use native high avaibility capability, we need to set the `ha` flag to `true` in `Values.yaml` if using Helm.
 By default, it is always `false`.
+If you are using kustomize, use the flavor of queuemanager where native ha is enabled.

 - A Native HA configuration provides a highly available queue manager where the recoverable MQ data (for example, the messages)  are replicated across multiple sets of storage, preventing loss from storage failures.
 - This is suitable for use with cloud block storage.